 "How do you find yourself?"

-The word ‘diversity’ is one of hottest word of society of today.
-People believes we must take it because it is right thing to do.
+The word ‘diversity’ is one of hottest word in society today.
+People believe that we must take diversity because it is a right thing to do.
 But diversity shouldn’t be limited within that Righteousness.
 In 1990, there was a very interesting experiment conducted with chickens to test the productivity of an organization.
-Simply about “who produce more?”.
+Simply about “who produces more?”.
 Dr. William Muir of Purdue University and his team prepared two different cages.
 One side of cage only had SUPER Chickens that have proven record of high productivity while the other cage had 9 ordinary Chickens with normal productivity.
 And their productivity monitored over the years through chicken generations.

 WHAT HAPPENED?
-What do you think what has happened?
+What do you think that happened?
 If our common belief is right, the cage of super chicken should have the higher productivity.
 But the result wasn’t what we expected.
-Ordinary Chickens were busy to produce eggs as much as they could and were able to increase their productivity by 160% at the end.
-SUPER ones?
+Ordinary Chickens were busy producing eggs as much as they could and were able to increase their productivity by 160% at the end.
+What about the SUPER ones?
 The result was very interesting.
-Only few (3) Super x Super ones survived but bruised and rest of just Super chickens were dead.
-They started their competition in healthy way at the beginning but landed on fighting at the end because the success of a super chicken depends on the failure of others.
+Only few Super x Super ones survived but bruised and rest of the Super chickens were dead.
+They started their competition in healthy way at the beginning but ended up fighting at the end because the success of a super chicken depends on the failure of others.